ryanrestine/HackTheBox_WriteUps/linux_machines/cronos_notes.md

 Nmap done: 1 IP address (1 host up) scanned in 6.86 seconds
 ```
 Ok interesting.
 We have the classic ports 22 and 80 combo so frequently found on Linux CTFs, but also we see DNS port 53 open.
-While not unheard of by anymeans, it's also not very common either, and will likely be what I first focus on.
+While not unheard of by any means, it's also not very common either, and will likely be what I first focus on.

 Let's further enumeratie the open ports using the `-sC` and `-sV` flags to use default scripts and enumerate versions, along with the `-T4` flag to speed things up: